 To earn a Bachelor of Science degree in Rehabilitative Services, a student must complete program of a minimum of at least 120 hours; included in this is 60 hours of major required and support course work.
-A supervised practicum of 360 hours in an approved rehabilitation setting is required during the last semester of study.
+Students will participate in 400 hours of supervised clinical field expereince in an approved rehabilitation setting during the last two semesters of study.
 In order to be admitted into the Rehabilitation Services program, students must have completed at least 40 hours and have a minimum of a 2.4 GPA.
 Upon acceptance into the program students will be advised regarding available options: General Rehabilitation, Addictions Concentration, and Deaf and Hard of Hearing concentration.

 Graduates from the Program are qualified to begin a career in a variety of human service settings that provide assistance to people with disabilities.
 Additionally, students are academically prepared to apply for graduate school in Rehabilitation or a related field.

 This professional program is designed to provide students with opportunities for community involvement through applied assignments.
 The Program is complemented by interviewing and evaluation laboratories where students practice applying classroom knowledge.
 Rehabilitation organizations and other community resources are utilized for field experiences.
 The curriculum prepares the student to enter directly into the work force as a Rehabilitation Specialist or a related job as well as to pursue graduate studies in rehabilitation or a related field (e.g., occupational therapy, physical therapy, psychology, mental health counseling, social work, special education).